Reusable Straw vs Disposable Straw Cost Calculator

 Plastic straws became a focal point of environmental campaigns after viral images of ocean wildlife harmed by plastic debris.
 While straws constitute a small percentage of total plastic waste, their ubiquity in beverages means that eliminating disposables can still reduce waste and raise awareness.
 Reusable straws, made from stainless steel, silicone, bamboo, or glass, promise to cut down on single-use plastics.
 However, they require an upfront purchase and ongoing cleaning.
 Consumers often wonder how many uses are needed before the investment pays off and whether washing costs negate the benefits.
 This calculator answers that question by considering both the purchase price and the cost of cleaning reusable straws compared to buying disposables.

-The model assumes a reusable straw set contains several straws, each capable of a certain number of uses before needing replacement.
+The calculation assumes a reusable straw set contains several straws, each capable of a certain number of uses before needing replacement.
 Washing cost per use reflects water, soap, and energy for cleaning.
 Disposable straws carry a per-unit cost, whether bought in bulk or provided by cafes.
 By entering these values along with the number of straws used daily, the calculator determines the break-even point in days when the cumulative cost of disposables equals the cost of reusables plus washing.
 Users also see the annual cost of each option, providing a broader perspective on long-term savings and waste reduction.

 Worked Example